fasthandsfaster/oilmat-erp/doc/Readme_v2.md

 - A flask api to handle the incomming orders.
 - A worker that consumes the orders and send them to workshop ERP solution.
-- The queue that handles comunication between api and worker
+- Queues that handles comunication between api and worker

 In addition there will be a number of changes in both the workshop and ILX management apis to allow users to configure and handle each integration.
 Philip will specify these changes in a seperate doc referenced from here.

 Workshop integration configuration and handling:
-- ERP system
+- Type of ERP system
 - User credentials
 - Active indicator
 - Activate/deactivate integration